 Everyone knows that New York City is the home of the best-tasting, most authentic bagels anywhere.
-So when the idea for Bruegger’s was born in in 1980, the first thing we did was head for the Big Apple.
+So when the idea for Bruegger’s was born in in 1983, the first thing we did was head for the Big Apple.

 We learned the time-honored, traditional methods that had made New York famous for bagels.
 Like kettle boiling the bagels, then baking in a real stone hearth oven.
 We spent two and a half years working with a professional bagel baker to perfect our recipe and process.
-Then we set off on our mission to introduce the authentic taste of New York-style bagels to the rest of America.
+Then we set off on our mission to introduce the authentic taste of New York-style bagels to the rest of America

 But our neighboring state played an important role, too.
-Real Vermont cream cheese provides the smooth, delicious foundation for a dozen unique blends you’ll find only in our bakeries.
+Real made-in-Vermont cream cheese provides the smooth, delicious foundation for a dozen unique blends you’ll find only in our bakeries.
 From Onion & Chive to Jalapeño to Bacon Scallion, there’s a spread to complement every bagel — and every craving.

-Now in our 35th year, Bruegger’s operates more than 280 bakeries in 26 states, the District of Columbia and Canada.
+Now in our 35th year, Bruegger’s Bagels operates more than 280 bakeries in 26 states, the District of Columbia and Canada.
 The menu has grown to include sandwiches for breakfast and lunch, garden-fresh salads, hearty soups, desserts and custom-roasted coffee — but the essence of Bruegger’s hasn’t changed.
-We’re still committed to serving genuine New York-style bagels and real Vermont cream cheese.
+We’re still committed to serving genuine New York-style bagels and real made-in-Vermont cream cheese.
 Because that’s not just what we do; it’s where we come from.